GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 Use the credentials from the application you created to initialize and connect to Pusher, as shown in this example.

-It is important to provide the cluster information if not using the default `mt1` (us-east-1) cluster.
+It is important to provide the cluster information if not using the default `mt1` (`us-east-1`) cluster.
-Messages sent over Pusher can be encrypted.
+You can encrypt messages sent over Pusher.

 [embedmd]:# (java/src/main/java/com/example/appengine/pusher/PusherService.java /public abstract/ $)
 ```java